sloba82/gig-media/README.md

 ## GIG MEDIA test

-- .env is provided in root of the project, please change credentials to yours (DB_DATABASE=, DB_USERNAME=, DB_PASSWORD=)
+- .env is provided in root of the project, please change credentials to yours (DB_DATABASE=, DB_USERNAME=, DB_PASSWORD=).
+- Also postmen collection is provided in root of the project.

-Clone the repo and please run next commands in your terminal
+Clone the repo and please run next commands in your terminal.

 ```sh
 - composer install